-- Create a community of practice among participants and KVAA alumni.
+- Create a community of practice among participants, KVAA alumni, staff, and faculty.

-The KVAA faculty includes professionals who are widely recognized as leaders in their fields.
-Our faculty are the same professionals who speak at victim services conferences around the country and administer some of the best run programs in the state.
+The KVAA faculty includes professionals widely recognized as leaders in their fields.
+Many of these professionals speak at victim services conferences around the country and collectively bring decades of experience leading specialized crime victim service programs in the state.

 In addition to the faculty, KVAA offers a unique mentorship aspect.
 Each student will be paired with a mentor who is an established victim services professional in Kentucky.
 This is a highlight of the KVAA experience.